Announcement

-International student visa applications moving to enhanced Immigration Online
+International student visa applications now on enhanced Immigration Online

-From 18 August 2025, international student visa applications are moving to Immigration New Zealand’s enhanced Immigration Online system.
-If you are applying for an international student visa in this timeframe, there are some important things you need to know about how we will manage applications over this transition.
+On 18 August 2025, international student visa applications moved to Immigration New Zealand’s enhanced Immigration Online system.
+If you are applying for an international student visa, there are some important things you need to know.

 Immigration New Zealand’s ambition is to provide a trusted, world class immigration service to all our customers and staff.
 We recently commenced Our Future Services, a long-term work programme building on work already done to move us towards that goal.